Sue: Who’s Robin Bland?

 Sue: He could have put it over a sink first!

 Solon and Condo carry the brain to the lab.
-Solon yells at Condo to be more careful.
+Solon yells at Condo, urging him to be more careful.

-Sue: If you put his bloody arm back on, you wouldn’t have this problem.
+Sue: If you’d sown his bloody arm back on, you wouldn’t be having this problem.
+Just saying.

-Condo discovers that the arm on the Morbius creature is actually his.
+Condo discovers the human arm that’s been sown onto Morbius is actually his own.
 He doesn’t take the news well and Solon has to shoot him in the stomach.
-Blood and guts fly everywhere.
-Morbius’ brain falls onto the floor with a sickening squelch.
+Blood and guts fly everywhere, and Morbius’ brain hits the floor with a sickening squelch.

 I pause the DVD.